 Each student works closely with a designated faculty mentor who offers guidance on potential career paths and international networking opportunities.
 Through faculty mentorship opportunities for students to engage in scholarly activities are promoted, such as conference presentations and publications.

-The Ph.D. in International Program also offers the distinct feature of two additional real-world training opportunities, in addition to their required field experience.
+The Ph.D. in International Psychology program at our Washington, D.C.
+Campus also offers the distinct feature of two additional real-world training opportunities, in addition to their required field experience.
 Students can voluntarily decide to engage in either an Internship Option Abroad or Apprenticeship at TCSPP.

 Internship Option Abroad*